ecammnetwork/minimal-mistakes/docs/_ecamm-live-manual/003-camera-mode.md

 The <samp>Test Camera</samp> button can be used to test the connection to the camera.

-Many RTSP camera support VISCA for pan-tilt-zoom capabilities.
+Many RTSP cameras support VISCA for pan-tilt-zoom capabilities.
 If your camera supports VISCA, configure the VISCA setting here to use Ecamm Live's PTZ features.

 Note that network camera audio is not supported.

 #### Broadcasting Your iOS Device's Screen

 Your iPhone or iPad screen can also become a video source, simply by connecting the device via USB cable.
-Ensure that the device is recognized in the Finder sidebar and that is trusted by the Mac.
+Ensure that the device is recognized in the Finder sidebar and that it is trusted by the Mac.
 It will then automatically show up as a video source and audio source in Ecamm Live.

 #### Apple Continuity Camera